TyGuS/suslik/README.md

 execute the following script:

 ```
-suslik [options] folder file
+suslik [options] folder goalName
 ```
 where the necessary arguments and options are

 ```
-  folder                a folder under ./src/test/resources/synthesis starting from this on as a root
+  folder                a folder with the definition and synthesis goal file
-  file                  a test case file under the specified folder
+  goalName              a test case name (the file under the specified folder, called name.syn)
   -t, --trace <value>   print the entire derivation trace; default: true
   -a, --assert <value>  check that the synthesized result matches the last part of the test file; default: false
   --help                prints the usage text